Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 It could have been situational, but it didn’t have the same impact.
 The Northside of the island does have a better collection of trees!
 At the end of the Island, there is a nice beach where boats like to pull up.

 Need a map?
-The Fort Snelling State Park Map is free on Avenaza Maps and downloads right to your phone.
+The Fort Snelling State Park Map is free on Avenza Maps and downloads right to your phone.
 I absolutely love these maps because it uses your phone’s GPS to track your location as you hike.
 Plus its the one that’s printed out in the state parks.

 The Minnesota River view from the Hiking Club Trail at Fort Snelling State Park